Sublight Engines 1

 The antimatter drive is the single most powerful engine used on human vessels.
 It relies on the energy produced by a proton-antiproton annihilation to produce a properly monstrous amount of thrust coupled with an insanely high specific impulse.
 It is the only engine that can enable a ship to reach relativistic velocities with reasonable acceleration times.
 The drawbacks are massive, however.
 Antimatter drives require very high amounts of shielding (preferably several kilometres) and use exceedingly rare fuel.
 In effect, with geometry drives in play, antimatter engines do not see practical use in human vessels.

-There is only one known human ship using antimatter drives, the Moon Communes operated courier ship No Time To Stop which is incidentally the longest design ever produced, totalling one hundred kilometres in length, most of it being used to shield the living quarters from radiation.
-As far as we can tell, antimatter propulsion seems to have been the method of choice for slower-than-light interstellar civilisations as exemplified by the Sequence and their "light skimmers" capable of reaching up to 90% of c.
+There is only one known human ship using antimatter drives, the Moon Communes operated courier ship No Time To Stop, which is incidentally the longest design ever produced, totalling one hundred kilometres in length, most of it being used to shield the living quarters from radiation.
+As far as we can tell, antimatter propulsion seems to have been the method of choice for slower-than-light interstellar civilizations, as exemplified by the Sequence and their “light skimmers” capable of reaching up to 90% of c.

 7 — Lazward drive